jaso-public/cs764-sorter/README.md

 ### Compile and Run Generate Tool
 #### Step 1: Build the CMake File
-Navigate into the build directory and run Cmake ..
+Navigate into the build directory and run cmake ..
 #### Step 2: Run make generate
 This will compile all the necessary classes to create the input file.
 #### Step 3: Run ./generate